Honorifics in Judaism: Other honorifics

 Other honorifics include Admo"r, K'vod K'dushas, Shlit"a and Shy.

 Moreh / Morah

-Hebrew honorific for a teacher, professor, or learned sage.
-In Hebrew, Moreh is masculine, Morah is feminine.
-However, a male rabbi may also be called by the homophone Mara d'Atra, which is Aramaic for "master of the place."
+Hebrew honorific for a teacher.
+Morah is feminine, and can be used for any teacher; Moreh is masculine, and typically reserved for non-Judaics subjects (where Rav or Rabbi is used irrespective of ordination status).
+However, a male rabbi may also be called by the homophone Mara d'Atra, which is Aramaic for "master of the place".